Gaston County Schools Facts and Figures

 Career and Technical Education (CTE) programs are offered at all high schools and middle schools.
 These outstanding programs prepare students for success in college and the workforce.
 Through CTE, our students gain knowledge, skills, hands-on experience, and credentials – all of this gives them an advantage when going on to college and/or embarking on a career path.

-▪ 14,986 – the number of CTE credentials earned by students (highest number in the state)▪ 219 – the percentage of students earning more than one credential in a particular career area (highest percentage in the state)
+- 6,065 – the number of CTE credentials earned by students (highest number in the state)